mohamedsheriff/atlantisdocs/source/index.rst

 *Some of the key capabilities of the platform:-*

 * Connect and harvest the data from multiple digital assets like IOT Sensors, IT, OT (Scada) and opendata into the city data platform
-* Use informational insights to drive city operations in an autonomous fashion using :ref:`Automation Engine`  and `Recommendation Engine`_
+* Use informational insights to drive city operations in an autonomous fashion using :ref:`Automation Engine`  and :ref:`Recommendation Engine`
 * Measure and track key operational and performance metrics
 * Provides recommendations and insights to help in better urban planning, improving the efficiency & effectiveness of the urban operations while reducing the operational costs
 * Engage citizen feedback and make urban services more accessible to citizens